 Food Sensitivity & Food Intolerance Testing

-Food sensitivity testing is a great way to quickly identify and measure food sensitivities that may be causing and contributing to chronic disease, autoimmune disease, gastrointestinal disorders and a range of other seemingly unrelated health conditions.
+Food sensitivity and Food Intolerance testing is a great way in Australia to quickly identify and measure food sensitivities that may be causing and contributing to chronic disease, autoimmune disease, gastrointestinal disorders and a range of other seemingly unrelated health conditions.

-We offer food sensitivity and intolerance testing that includes up to 132 different foods and additives.
+We offer food sensitivity and food intolerance testing Australia wide that includes up to 132 different foods and additives.

 The Food intolerance test we use is the most sensitive as it tests both IgG and Immune Complex containing C3d (IC-C3d) simultaneously.
 By measuring both IgG and IC-C3d simultaneously, we get a much clearer signal in the test, giving much more accurate results than other IgG food tests that only measure IgG.